mateuszjurewicz/notes_public/Machine Learning.md

 In probability theory, a Dirichlet process is a probability distribution whose output is itself a set of probability distributions.
 It is used in **Bayesian Inference** (aka using Bayes Theorem to update the probability of a hypothesis as more evidence becomes available) to describe the prior knowledge about the distribution of random variables.
 In other words, to describe how likely it is that the random variables are distributed according to one or another probability distribution from some set of probability distributions.

 For a real world example, imagine you have a bag with a 100 D20s from the same dice maker.
 You randomly draw a dice and roll it.
 All the random variables (dice rolls) from this bag should follow the uniform probability mass function.
-But if we also have a second bag of a 100 D20s from a dice maker that is not reliable, this second PMF would not be uniform.
+But if we also have a second bag of a 50 D20s from a dice maker that is not reliable, this second PMF would not be uniform.
 The randomness of these 2 PMFs can be modelled with the Dirichlet distribution.
+So there's on probability over which kind of dice you get (e.g. 100/150 or 50/150) and anotherr about what you'll roll (either uniform on the fair die or sth weird on the bad ones).

 Another example would come from modelling the distribution of words in text documents.
 Imagine you have a dictionary of k words.
 Each document can be represented as a PMF of length k, produced by normalizing the seen frequency of its words.
 A group of documents become a collections of PMFs, and we can fit a Dirichlet distribution ot capture the variability of these PMFs.